Boy in Space: Career and background

-His most recent singles include "Caroline" and " u n eye".
-A music video was also released for the song "Caroline", which by Billboard magazine was described as "Alice in Wonderland-Inspired".
+A music video was released for Boy In Space's song "Caroline", which by Billboard magazine was described as "Alice in Wonderland-Inspired".
 The song "u n eye" has been described as a "R&B-infused pop track".
 Lundbäck has also spoken regarding the songwriting of "Drown", saying that "I [Lundbäck] was actually watching Friends on Netflix and I watched the episode where Ross and Rachel break up.
 I don't know why, but it made me so irrationally sad.
 It reminded me of when my parents got divorced when I was younger, and I felt like I had to put that energy somewhere… so I went into the studio and wrote 'Drown' later that day."
 In 2019, Lundbäck performed the song at Musikhjälpen.
-He also sang his single "On A Prayer", which in the original features vocals and songwriting from Shy Martin.
+He also sang his single "On A Prayer", which in the original song features vocals and songwriting from Shy Martin.
 Lundbäck released a live version of "u n eye" on 27 March 2020.
 On 1 May 2020, Lundbäck released a cover of Alphaville's song "Forever Young" as a single.
 Regarding the release of the cover, Lundbäck stated that "The song has a message that is timeless for all generations and I'm proud to join the ever-growing list of talented artists who have covered it."
 In 2021, he released a song titled "Paradise" with the Norwegian DJ Alan Walker and music producer K-391.